-The company undertakes regular stock reviews to ascertain whether new stock must be ordered.
-This takes into account pre-determined figures that help business leaders make the decision to order new stock or hold off.
-Many businesses operate a minimum stock level, the lowest point stock is allowed to go before more is ordered.
+Your business will take regular stock reviews to establish whether new stock must be ordered.
+This considers pre-determined figures that help business leaders make the decision to order new stock or hold off.
+Many businesses operate a minimum stock level – the lowest point stock can go before more is ordered.

-This method involves ordering new stock either at fixed times, fixed levels or both.
+This involves ordering new stock either at fixed times, fixed levels or both.
 For example, a company may have a standing order for 500 units every third Sunday of the month.
-This type of stock control is particularly useful for companies with fixed contracts and stable demand, for those in which irregular orders are either unlikely or placed with a long-term delivery date.
+This type of stock control is particularly useful for companies with fixed contracts and stable demand, with sporadic irregular orders unless they’re placed with a long-term delivery date.

 Just in time (JIT)

-This stock control system was originally used in Japan; as the name suggests stock is ordered as and when they are required in order to keep costs down and liquidity high.
+This stock control system originated in Japan.
+As the name suggests, stock is ordered as and when it is required to keep costs down and liquidity high.
 However, the increased cashflow comes at a cost.
-The company must be exceptionally organised in order to ensure orders are made at the right time, and suppliers must be reliable enough to fulfil requirements at all times.
+The company must be exceptionally organised in order to ensure orders are made at the right time, and suppliers must be reliable to fulfil requirements.
 There is also a risk of running out of stock should a big order be placed.

 Economic Order Quantity (EOQ)

 EOQ is a complex mathematical formula that aims to keep stock at an optimal level, depending on the type of firm and the industry it operates within.
-EOQ calculations can be quite complex so you may find it easier to consult a professional, or alternatively invest in stock management software which should be able to make EOQ calculators out of the box.
+EOQ calculations can be time consuming, so you may find it easier to consult a professional or invest in stock management software which should be able to make out-of-the-box EOQ calculators.
 EOQ can be combined with other forms of stock management where required.

 First in, first out

-This system is particularly popular with businesses that work with perishable stock, and aims to ensure that stock does not deteriorate before use.
-Stock is identified by when it was received and moves onto the next stage of production before stock received at later date.
+This system is popular with businesses that work with perishable stock.
+It aims to ensure that stock does not deteriorate before use.
+Stock is identified by when it was received and moves onto the next stage of production before stock received at a later date.

 Batch control separates stock management and production into batches.
-This reduces complexity in the production process and helps ensure targets are met in the short-term.
+This reduces complexity in the production process and helps make sure short-term targets are met.
 Batch control can also help keep costs down as firms only need the raw materials and components needed to satisfy the demands of an individual batch.